muhsinmk/html-css-landing-page/README.md

 ### Responsive Modern Chairs Landing Page

-- Responsive Halloween Website Using HTML, CSS
+- Responsive Halloween Website Using HTML and CSS
 - Compatible with all mobile devices and with a beautiful and pleasant user interface.